-There is adequate capacity within services to conserve, protect and present World Heritage properties.
+There is some capacity to conserve, protect and present World Heritage properties but significant deficiencies remain.

 7. Scientific and Technical Studies and Research

 7.1 - Is there a research programme or project specifically for the benefit of World Heritage properties?